RRSP DECISIONS AND CHOICES

 Disclaimer - This analysis presumes that at the later date when your tax rate is higher, all your options are still open.
 There is a strategy to contribute to an RRSP before age 71, and defer the tax deduction for later use reducing clawbacks of other pension benefits.
 The presumption would not hold in that situation because you cannot make contributions after age 71.

-Also, this analysis presumes that there is RRSP contribution room for each alternative.
+This analysis presumes that there is RRSP contribution room for each alternative.
 For the vast majority of people this will be true.
 But some good savers use up all their RRSP and TFSA contribution room each year, and expect to continue doing so.
 Their contributions are constrained.
 The three RRSP choices above use up different amounts of contribution room.
-The longer the delay before contributing, and the larger the expected increase in the contribution credit, the more room is required.
-Contributing with an immediate tax deduction will probably be the best choice for these good savers.
+The longer the delay before contributing, and the higher the tax rate, the more room is required.
+For these good savers, contributing immediately on January 1 to fill all RRSP and TFSA contribution room may be optimal.

 |Account ||Taxable ||RRSP |